This is What Cyber Harassment Looks Like

 Then she sent me lots of pictures of herself with helpful subject lines, just in case I was confused.

 Apparently, she is sexy.
 Also, before me, there was them.
+And sometimes she dresses as a cat.
+A sexy cat.
 I would have found these kind of sad...if she hadn't continued sending me stuff.
 And posting stuff.
 And making my life hell.

-The ex-girlfriend later admitted that she was connected to the comments on my Facebook page, though she attributed them to her "friends" who were "pissed" at both me and my boyfriend.
-I don't know her friends but that seems unlikely at best.
+The ex-girlfriend later admitted that she was connected to the comments on my Facebook page, though she attributed them to her "friends" who were "pissed" at both my boyfriend and me.
+I don't know her friends, but that seems unlikely at best.
 She and my boyfriend had been apart for over a year.
 The Facebook photo on which the comment was posted was a photo of my boyfriend, alone.
 Why would that piss anyone but an obsessed ex-girlfriend off?

 And, oh boy, was she pissed off.
 At me confronting her about her comments on my social media and also, I guess, at the mere fact that I exist.
 Shortly after sending photos of herself, she also sent me videos of herself.
 Dressed like a cat.
 Titled "Don't Front".
 I have no idea what any of this means.